Mikaela Krantz

 Mikaela Krantz is an American actress primarily performing live theatre and appearing in anime dubs.

 Personal life

+Krantz is autistic.
 In 2021, she moved to Estonia to continue her education in folkloristics and applied heritage studies.
+As of 2024, however, she has returned to dubbing voiceovers in anime, starting with Hokkaido Gals Are Super Adorable!, where she voiced Minami Fuyuki.